Dr. Dennis Redeker

 Phone: +49 (0) 421 218 676 37

-From April to September 2021, Dennis was a Fellow at the Center for Advanced Internet Studies (CAIS) in Bochum and a teaching fellow of the Stifterverband für die Deutsche Wissenschaft (KI-Campus).
-He has been an affiliated postdoc at BIGSSS since September 2021.
+Between April and September 2021, Dennis was a Fellow at the Center for Advanced Internet Studies (CAIS) in Bochum and a Teaching Fellow of the Stifterverband für die Deutsche Wissenschaft (AI Campus).
+He has been an affiliated postdoc at BIGSSS since September 2021, and a fellow at the Information Society Law Center at the University of Milan (Statale) since May 2022.

-In teaching, Dennis focuses on research-based teaching, problem-based learning (PBL) and transnational teaching partnerships.
-Together with instructors from five other European countries, he organizes the “Digital Constitutionalism Teaching Partnership”.
-In the summer semester of 2022, the teaching partnership will take place for the third time in a row (now with eight participating universities, including YERUN and YUFE partners of the University of Bremen).
+In teaching, Dennis focuses on research-based teaching, problem-based learning (PBL), and transnational teaching partnerships.
+Together with instructors from other countries in Europe, he organizes the "Digital Constitutionalism Teaching Partnership".
+In the summer semester of 2022, this teaching partnership took place for the third time in a row (now with seven participating universities, including YERUN and YUFE partners of the University of Bremen).
+Starting in the winter semester of 2022/2023, Dennis will be a "remote CTS-FGV Visiting Professor" at the Center for Technology and Society at GV Direito Rio (Rio de Janeiro), giving regular guest lectures on attitudes toward platform governance in the Global South and other topics.

-Association of Internet Researchers (AoIR), International Studies Association (ISA), Global Internet Governance Academic Network (GigaNet)
+Association of Internet Researchers (AoIR), International Studies Association (ISA), Global Internet Governance Academic Network (GigaNet), German Political Science Association (DVPW)

-- Müller, C. & Redeker, D. (Februar 2022, im Erscheinen).
+- Müller, C. & Redeker, D. (2022).
 International Nongovernmental Organizations.
 In: Lester R. Kurtz (Ed.).
 Encyclopedia of Violence, Peace & Conflict, 3rd Edition.
 Cambridge, MA: Academic Press.

 - Redeker, D. & Sturm, I. (2019).
 ICT skills in Small Island Developing States: ICT capacity building, economic opportunities and brain drain.
 Digital Skills Insights 2019.
 Geneva: International Communication Union.